rai-project/rai/user_guide.md

 RAI is a secure and distributed system designed to address some of the issues with easy-of-use in mind.
-RAI allows a large group of users to do programming work (including GPU programming) for different hardware and software systems in a user-friendly fashion - easy for both users and for system adminstrators to support such activities.
+RAI allows a large group of users to do programming work (including GPU programming) for different hardware and software systems in a user-friendly fashion - easy for both users and for system administrators to support such activities.